lmorisse/Symu/docs/models/cognitivearchitecture/interactioncharacteristics.rst

+.. index::Interaction characteristics

 ***************************
 Interaction characteristics
 ***************************

-Messaging is the only way agents communicate to each other.
+index:: Messaging is the only way agents communicate to each other.
 So messaging model represents the interaction mechanism of agents.
 This is one of the means of ensuring the autonomy of agents.
 A message can have different types: it can be a phone call, a meeting, an email, …
-Interaction characteritics model deinfes the way an agent will interact with other agents.
+Interaction characteritics model defines the way an agent will interact with other agents.
 There are two main aspects of the model that you can configure:

 * limit